bashrc2/datamatrix/README.md

 datamatrix -f examples/01.png
 ```

-When possible decoded text will appear in a more verbose human readable form.
+When possible, decoded text will appear in a more verbose human readable form.
 However if you want to know what text the datamatrix directly encodes then you can use the *--raw* option.

 ``` bash
 datamatrix -f examples/01.png --raw